A machine-learning approach to thunderstorm forecasting through post-processing of simulation data

 \subsection{NWP predictors}

 The atmospheric fields used as predictors of thunderstorm occurrence in this study are given in \cref{tab:input_features}.
 They have been selected as follows: We considered as candidate predictors all two-dimensional fields provided in ICON-D2-EPS, as well as two ICON-D2-EPS pressure-level fields associated with deep moist convection in the literature, namely the relative humidity at \SI{700}{\hecto\pascal} and the vertical wind speed in pressure coordinates at \SI{500}{\hecto\pascal} \citep{Li2021}.
 In addition, we stipulated that the predictors be available on the open-data server of the DWD (https://opendata.dwd.de, last visit: 2023-03-14), such that the trained model can eventually be used in real-time.
-For a given candidate input field, we retrieved values on the grid points and time instants on the study domain and period.
-We also checked for each value whether a thunderstorm occurred (cf. \cref{sec:lightning}).
-Next, we compared histograms of the distribution of the given field during and in the absence of thunderstorm occurrence and kept only fields that differed significantly in the two distributions.
+For a given candidate input field, we compared histograms of the field value distribution during and in the absence of thunderstorm occurrence and kept only fields that differed significantly in the two distributions.

 As shown in \cref{tab:input_features}, all predictors can be related to thunderstorm activity through physical mechanisms like instability and moisture.
 In particular, our selection process has led to predictors that agree with findings in the literature \citep{Ukkonen2019, Jardines2021, Leinonen2022}.
 Conversely, convective inhibition (CIN), which is sometimes listed as a convective predictor \citep{Kamangir2020}, has not passed the selection process.
 This is likely due to the fact that we have checked for predictive power in terms of developed thunderstorms.
 CIN, however, correlates with the hours leading up to a thunderstorm and has been removed once the storm reaches its mature stage.